complete-rel/CFG-Assignments/Assignment-4 folder/README.md

 npm start
 ```
 Thee API will be available at `http://localhost:3000.`

+Testing with Postman

+Download and Install Postman.

+Create a New Request:

+Open Postman and create a new request by clicking on the "New" button.
+Select "Request".
+Set Up the Request:

+Choose the HTTP method (GET, POST, PUT, DELETE) depending on the endpoint you want to test.
+Enter the API endpoint URL (e.g., http://localhost:3000/create-character for POST).
+If you're sending a POST or PUT request, navigate to the Body tab and select "raw".
+Choose JSON as the format and enter the JSON payload.
+Send the Request: Click the "Send" button to execute the request and view the response.

+View Responses: You will see the API response, including the status code and response body, in the lower section of Postman.

 ## Contributing
 Contributions are welcome!
 Please create a pull request for any enhancements or fixes.